|Length||9.9 miles. Flat. Hard surface. About 4.5 hours plus pub and cream tea stops.|

 Canal Junction to Bath

-- [See Maps 3 and 4] Follow the canal for 3.5km/2 miles, until you reach Bathampton, which has a riverside pub.
+- Follow the canal for 3.5km/2 miles, until you reach Bathampton, which has The George Inn, a canalside pub.

-- After a further 2 km/1.5 miles, the canal and towpath goes under a fine house.
+- After a further 2 km/1.5 miles, the canal and towpath goes under a fine house and into a cutting.
 This is close to Bath town centre.

 - To go to Bath's historic centre: Turn right at this point for a shortcut into the town centre.

-- After 1 km/0.7 miles, the canal come into the open again.
+- After 1 km/0.7 miles, the canal comes out into the open again.
 The river is visible below to the right, and the train station becomes visible on the other side of the river.

 - Keep following the canal towpath, crossing over a few roads, and passing some locks.

-- Leave the canal just before it finaly joins the river.
+- Leave the canal just before it finally joins the river.
 Walk up to the road, and take the footbridge over the river towards the station.

 - Walk through a tunnel (beneath the platforms), and Bath station entrance is on your left hand side.